matplotlib/matplotlib/doc/users/shell.rst

 after all the properties have changed.

-But when working from the python shell, you usually do want to update the plot with every command, eg, after changing the :func:`~matplotlib.pyplot.xlabel`, or the marker style of a line.
+But when working from the python shell, you usually do want to update the plot with every command, e.g., after changing the :func:`~matplotlib.pyplot.xlabel`, or the marker style of a line.
 While this is simple in concept, in practice it can be tricky, because matplotlib is a graphical user interface application under the hood,